Colony Wars: Vengeance: Soundtrack

-During 2000, a sequel was released, named Colony Wars: Red Sun.
+Development

+The development team for Colony Wars: Vengeance was twice the size of the one which created the original Colony Wars.
+The game was originally announced under the title Colony Wars: Codename Vendetta.

+The spaceships were modeled after real-life military weapons.

+Summarizing the programming changes from the original Colony Wars, the game's producer, Lol Scagg, said, "We've totally rewritten the AI routines, we've rewritten the collision routines, and we've optimized the code so that you'll see a 30 percent increase in speed."

 Reception

 PlayStation Official Magazine – UK praised the game in issue No. 39, giving it a 9/10 score and summarising with the following statement: "A great game.
 Buy it Now".
 It also received an average score of 86.67% at GameRankings, based on an aggregate of 12 reviews.